toivomattila/jubilant-waffle/PRD.md

 - Real-time image analysis using LLaVA model
 - Configurable prompts for tag generation
 - Error handling for API failures
+- Timeout mechanism for image processing to handle model hangs
+  - Skip images that exceed the processing timeout
+  - Continue with the next image in queue when timeout occurs
+- Support for configurable confidence thresholds:
+  - User-definable minimum confidence level for tag inclusion
+  - Allow multiple tagging runs on the same image to build confidence metrics

 ### Database
 - SQLite for persistent storage